grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/03 Metrics.md

 <Blockquote mod="note" title="">

-In future releases, the `browser_*` metrics will be removed in favor of the web vitals.
-As Google also recommends measuring the 75th percentile for each web vital metric, there will still be future tweaks to improve the summary output.
+As Google recommends measuring the 75th percentile for each web vital metric, there will still be future tweaks to improve the summary output.

 </Blockquote>